Search for celebrities on Ancestry.com!Vivian J. Burgy

 As a boy, he was active in the YMCA and Boy Scouts.
 On his way to earning the rank of Eagle Scout, he became adept at semaphore and Morse code, skills that would serve him later in the U.S. Navy.

 He studied electrical engineering at the University of Minnesota and later received a master's degree in stage lighting from the University of Iowa.
-While a student at Iowa, he fell in love with and married Winifred Gross of Yankton, S.D.
+While a student at Iowa, he fell in love with and marriage Winifred Gross of Yankton, S.D.
 Later, they both accepted positions at Morningside College in Sioux City, Iowa.

 He joined the Navy after the United States entered World War II.
 He became a lieutenant and a communications officer on the staff of several admirals.
 He served on aircraft carriers in the Pacific Theater, including the USS Wasp and USS Franklin.
 When the Franklin was hit by a kamikaze, he led crews fighting the fires of aviation fuel and ammunitions.
 For his bravery and the wounds he suffered, he was awarded the Silver Star and Purple Heart.